SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 # 134. - *Slasher* © [UB]

 Increase your Strength or Dexterity by 1, to a maximum of 20.
-When you hit a creature with an attack that deals slashing damage, you can reduce the speed of the target by 10 ft until the start of your next turn.
+When you hit a creature with an attack that deals slashing damage, you can reduce the speed of the target by 10ft until the start of your next turn.
 When you score a critical hit you grievously wound it.
 Until the start of your next turn, the target has disadvantage on all attack rolls.

 # 135. - Slay thy Enemies [UB]